Auxiliary and Business Services

 Check the important dates for information on meal plan access dates, downgrade, and cancellation deadlines.

-Meal plans are available for purchase two weeks prior to each semester and are ready to use immediately.
+Meal plans are available for purchase and are ready to use immediately.
 Meal plans are billed to the student account and can be viewed through the Student Account Portal.

 When you add or upgrade your meal plan during the semester, your meal plan will be ready to use immediately.
 Payments can be made in the student account portal within two to three business days.